cindytran211/CS546-Final-Project/integration/Readme.md

 - Added encryption to credit card number
 - added validations for all needed inputs
 - added orders view for admin
+- admin can change status of order
+- seed.js can init the DB